Brad Pitt and Angelina Jolie Back To Business And Pleasure

 Angelina Jolie however reportedly had a date with Jared Leto who starred in Suicide Squad.
 Angelina and Jared have been friends since 1999 and co-starred in the 2004 film, Alexander.

 Ready to forget about Brad Pitt for the moment, Angelina Jolie and Jared Leto had dinner together at Chateau Marmont in LA.
-A source for The Bit Bag related the couple “always had chemistry.” and their Chateau Marmont date was no exception.
+A source for The Bit Bag related the couple “always had chemistry,” and their Chateau Marmont date was no exception.

 “It was pretty electric between them.”